jamzi/devhealth/content/blog/side-projects/index.md

 Your ideas may fail, but this is completely normal.

-You need to have boundaries so that your side project doesn't interfere with other commitments or talk to your family that this is something you want to pursue, so they don't think you are ignoring them and don't want to spend time with them.
+You need to have boundaries so that your side project doesn't interfere with other commitments.
+Talk to your family and explain that this is something you want to pursue and work on for a few hours per week.
+This way, they will understand that you are not ignoring them or don't want to spend time with them.

 ### How to plan out a side project

-Similar to projects in your main job, your side project too needs a clear and defined goal.
+Similar to your main job projects, your side hustle needs a clear and defined goal too.

 - **Idea**.
 It could be something very niche or a hobby you are interested in.
 It doesn't have to be a completely new thing, you could just improve the existing system or solve a specific problem.
 - **Find out your target audience and ask for feedback**.
 You can find answers on Reddit, forums, Facebook Groups, etc. Get feedback from potential customers before you start implementing the idea.

 > I have seen so many startups and side projects fail because of the lack of need for a product or a service.
 Something useful to you doesn't mean it's useful for everyone.

-- **MVP (minimum viable product)**.
+- **MVP (Minimum Viable Product)**.
 Don't implement every possible feature.
 Implement only the most essential feature first and get feedback on it.
 Release MVP as soon as possible.

 ![MVP](./mvp.png)